symonk/pytest-playwright-enhanced/README.md

 ### pytest-playwright-enhanced
-An alternative implementation for pytest when using python playwright for end2end testing of web applications.  `pytest-playwright-enhanced` aims to offer an assortment of functionality and enhancements to improve the user experience.

 > [!CAUTION]
 > `pytest-playwright-enhanced` is in the alpha stage.

+`pytest-playwright-enhanced` is an advanced tool kit for testing web applications.
+The idea behind the project is build on the robustness of playwright to simplify a lot of the boilerplate that comes with testing frameworks.  `pytest-playwright-enhanced` offers additional capabilities and a simplified
+API.
+Some of the functionality you get for free;

+* Browser management
+* Powerful, human readable API's
+* Improved automatic artifacting and debuggability
+* Much more...